fchastanet/pronote-puppeteer-agora06/.github/copilot-instructions.md

 Use arrow functions instead of traditional function expressions Private fields should start with a #
 A file can only contain one class declaration.
+For object add leading comma before closing accolade.

 ## css

-For CSS, always include semicolons at the end of each property declaration
+For CSS, always include semicolons at the end of each property declaration.